f1709/f1709.github.io/README.md

 -- KillCounter+∞ for OBS
---OBS Lua script to display a kill counter with support for + and ∞ symbols.
+-- OBS Lua script to display a kill counter with support for + and ∞ symbols.

 -- Features
 -- Increase / Decrease counter